hiero-ledger/hiero-mirror-node/tools/k6/README.md

 - `RECEIVER_ADDRESS` - First account to be used in the test for the transfer.
 Not associated account
 - `SPENDER_ADDRESS` - Second account to be used in the test for the second transfer.
 Not associated account
 - `PAYER_ACCOUNT` - Account to be used as a treasury of the token and for a payer of the transaction.
 It should have enough balance to pay for the token creation (at least 9.33 Hbars).

+2. Non-Fungible Token Lifecycle

+Source: src/web3/test/complex-functions/contractCallComplexFunctionsNFTLifecycle.js.

+This test covers the lifecycle of a Non-fungible token, including: token creation, association, grantKYC, Mint, transfer, Freeze, Unfreeze, Pause, Unpause, Wipe.
+The test uses `nftLifecycle(address firstReceiver, address secondReceiver, address treasury, bytes[] memory metadata)` function from `ComplexFunctions.sol`.

+Test Parameters:

+- `COMPLEX_FUNCTIONS_CONTRACT_ADDRESS` - contract address for `ComplexFunctions.sol`
+- `RECEIVER_ADDRESS` - First account to be used in the test for the transfer.
+Not associated account
+- `SPENDER_ADDRESS` - Second account to be used in the test for the second transfer.
+Not associated account
+- `PAYER_ACCOUNT` - Account to be used as a treasury of the token and for a payer of the transaction.
+It should have enough balance to pay for the token creation (at least 9.33 Hbars).